SeriousGuy888/HatapediaSvelte/src/content/articles/(meta) Hatapedia Changelog.md

   - Article link cards (used on the homepage and in the quickswitcher) now use JavaScript soft-navigation (as a progressive enhancement) to work.
     - I also updated them to remove the nested `<a>` tags, since the nested `<a>` tags is invalid HTML and was causing the cards to render incorrectly when JS is disabled (the tags, which are links, were being rendered outside of the card).
     - There is still an `<a>` tag inside the card, but it is only used when JavaScript is disabled (in which case soft-navigation is not possible anyway).
+  - Added a fancy new scrollbar for dark mode.
+Also, the scrollbar is no longer invisible in light mode.
 - `2023-12-06`
   - The new and improved quickswitcher (Ctrl + K) will now use soft navigation (ie: no page reload), making it much faster to use, and it will close itself after you press enter.
   - Images will now be grouped together into a gallery if they are placed next to each other in the article, meaning images will take up less vertical space in articles.
 The image viewer functionality from [[#2023-08-18]] has not yet been reimplemented because I hate writing remark plugins; I don't know how to make a div that has children because there is no documentation for that.